andreadellacorte/andreadellacorte.github.io/_posts/currently-reading/2018-11-17-the-art-of-worldly-wisdom-1-50.md

     - Friends: befriending intellectuals, cultivating friendships with teachers;
     - Relations: influencing, competing, having manners and etiquette.

+Below are the first 50 maxims!

+PS: The table is interactive, you can click on the columns to sort the columns content however you prefer :)

 <div class="remarkdown table-marker" markdown="block">

   {:#dataTables .hover .order-column}